samuelehlmann/MNIST-recognizer/README.md

 # MNIST-recognizer

-I made this program for my AI class.
+I made this program for my AI class in Fall 2019.
 The stipulations for the assignment were that it should:
 * implement a neural network that had one input layer for MNIST images, one hidden layer of 15 neurons, and one output layer of 10 neurons using a sigmoid activation function
 * display the accuracy after training at each epoch
 * be able to save and load trained networks from a single file